lappemic/bfh_dataScience/README.md

-# bfh_dataScience
+# bfh Data Science course
-Uploading Data Science notebooks from a bfh course in spring semester 2021
+This course was taught at the bfh in spring semester 2021.

+It is uploaded here to keep it alway available. :)